-bronze with an eagle in the center, symbolizing the United States and American spirit.
+The P.O.W. medal presented is bronze with an eagle in the center, symbolizing the United States and American spirit.
 It is surrounded by barbed wire and bayonet points symbolizing the hope that upholds the spirit of the prisoners of war.
-On the reverse side it states, of office.
+On the reverse side it states, by Jennifer Pasanski City Council met in regular session

 "Awarded to Lawrence Hobbs, for honorable service while a prisoner of war".
-The shield is from the Coat of Arms of the United States of America.
+The shield is from the Coat of Arms of the United States of

-Louis Dimery again takes oath
+Louis Dimery again takes oath of office.